Lindow Man: Hypothesis

-Archaeologist Don Brothwell considers that many of the older bodies need re-examining with modern techniques, such as those used in the analysis of Lindow Man.
-The study of bog bodies, including these found in Lindow Moss, has contributed to a wider understanding of well-preserved human remains, helping to develop new methods in analysis and investigation.
-The use of sophisticated techniques, such as computer tomography (CT) scans, has marked the investigation of the Lindow bodies as particularly important.
+Archaeologist Don Brothwell considered that many of the older bodies need re-examining with modern techniques, such as those used in the analysis of Lindow Man.
+The study of bog bodies, including those found in Lindow Moss, has contributed to a wider understanding of well-preserved human remains, helping to develop new methods of analysis and investigation.
+The use of sophisticated techniques, such as computed tomography (CT) scans, has marked the investigation of the Lindow bodies as particularly important.
 Such scans allow the reconstruction of the body and internal examination.
 Of the 27 bodies recovered from lowland raised mires in England and Wales, only those from Lindow Moss and the remains of Worsley Man have survived, together with a shoe from another body.
 The remains have a date range from the early 1st to the 4th centuries.
 Investigation into the other bodies relies on contemporary descriptions of the discovery.

 The physical evidence allows a general reconstruction of how Lindow Man was killed, although some details are debated, but it does not explain why he was killed.
 In North West England, there is little evidence for religious or ritual activity in the Iron Age period.
 What evidence does survive is usually in the form of artefacts recovered from peat bogs.
 Late Iron Age burials in the region often took the form of a crouched inhumation, sometimes with personal ornaments.
 Although dated to the mid-1st century AD, the type of burial of Lindow Man was more common in the pre-historic period.
 In the latter half of the 20th century, scholars widely believed that bog bodies demonstrating injuries to the neck or head area were examples of ritual sacrifice.
-Bog bodies were associated with Germanic and Celtic cultures, specifically relating to head worship.
+Bog bodies were associated with Germanic and Celtic cultures, specifically related to head worship.

 According to Brothwell, Lindow Man is one of the most complex examples of "overkill" in a bog body, and possibly has ritual meaning as it was "extravagant" for a straightforward murder.
 Archaeologists John Hodgson and Mark Brennand suggest that bog bodies may have been related to religious practice, although there is division in the academic community over this issue.
 In the case of Lindow Man, scholars debate whether the killing was murder or done as part of ritual.
 Anne Ross, an expert on Iron Age religion, proposed that the death was an example of human sacrifice and that the "triple death" (throat cut, strangled, and hit on the head) was an offering to several different gods.
 The wide date range for Lindow Man's death (2 BC to 119 AD) means he may have met his demise after the Romans conquered northern England in the 60s AD.
 As the Romans outlawed human sacrifice, such timing would open up other possibilities.
 This conclusion was emphasised by historian Ronald Hutton, who challenged the interpretation of sacrificial death.
 Connolly suggests that as Lindow Man was found naked, he could have been the victim of a violent robbery.